 It bifurcates to Bachmann’s bundle.

-14. What is the function of Bachmann’s bundle?
+17. What is the function of Bachmann’s bundle?

-It keeps action potential from going
+It keeps action potentials from going backward.

-20. What factor affects the width of the
+20. What factor affects the width of the QRS complex?

 21. In pacemaker cells of the SA node, the action potential is due to the opening of what channels?